 Guide for Developing High-Quality School Emergency Operation Plans gives guidance for each type of community.

-What parents should do
+What parents can do

 Misinformation can easily spread if a crisis situation occurs at your child's school.
 Because of this, it is the responsibility of the school staff to provide parents with timely information on the status of their child's safety.
-For example, some schools have an emergency communication system in place that notify parents via email, voice, and text messages.
+For example, some schools have an emergency communication system in place that notifies parents via email, voice and text messages.
 Schools typically inform parents of any unusual situation that demands one of the protocols listed above.
 However, they may not provide prior notice of drills.

-Review with their child the
+Review with your child the

 family emergency plan, including reunification and communication options.